 the Burgess Shale (Canada), Chengjiang (China) and Sirius Passet

 (Greenland).
-This shared ancestry and close relationship despite
+This shared ancestry and close relationship despite seemingly

-biology of modern crustaceans and insects, and
+of modern crustaceans and insects, and suggests to some

 may be superfluous (especially that dividing the Atelocerata from the